Lucknow Mahotsav | 2026 Date & Details

 Planning Your Visit

 Weather during this period hovers around 10-20°C, so light woolens work perfectly.
-The city gets crowded, particularly on weekends, so booking accommodation early helps.
+The city gets crowded, especially on weekends, so booking accommodation early helps.
 Local guides and tour operators offer special Mahotsav packages that include heritage walks, food tours, and curated experiences.

 What’s the best time to visit during the festival?